scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Assuming an average PCB length of 6 and the shortest propagation interval of 60 seconds, this corresponds to roughly 150 thousand signature validations per second or roughly 38 MB/s.
 For much larger, more highly connected ASes, the path discovery tasks of the Control Service can be distributed over many instances in order to increase the PCB throughput.

-On a cold start of the network, full connectivity is obtained after a number of propagation steps corresponding to the diameter of the network.
+On a network bootstrap, full connectivity is obtained after a number of propagation steps corresponding to the diameter of the network.
 Assuming a network diameter of 6, this corresponds to roughly 3 minutes on average.
 When a new link is added to the network, it will be available to connect two ASes at distances D1 and D2 from the link, respectively, at worst after a mean time (D1+D2)*T/2.

 # Registration of Path Segments {#path-segment-reg}